Timelapse

 Skull Temple

 The challenge here is to reassemble the skeleton.
-However, clicking on any joint to reposition a previously-placed bone causes all bones to drop and the puzzle to restart, as does placing certain bones from the wrong skeleton (there are more loose bones than needed for one skeleton).
+Clicking on any joint to reposition a previously-placed bone causes all bones to drop and the puzzle to restart, as does placing certain bones from the wrong skeleton (there are more loose bones than needed for one skeleton).
 One aid to solving the problem is knowing how the skeleton should look when it's finished:

-Obviously, a humerus must be placed before its radius and ulna, a femur before its fibula and tibia, etc. Also note that the skeleton's left femur is broken and must be reassembled using two pieces, as is its right humerus.
+Upper arm and leg bones must be placed before the lower ones.
+Note that the thigh bone on the right is broken and must be reassembled using two pieces, as is the upper arm bone on the left.
 In these cases, be sure the edges of the broken bones match up.
-The skeleton's right fibula, tibia and foot can be placed as a single unit, as can its left radius, ulna and hand.
-However, the skeleton's right radius and ulna must be placed individually, creating sort of an "X" arrangement.
+The lower arm bones + hand on the right can be placed as a single unit, as can the lower leg bones + foot on the left.
+However, the lower arm bones on the left must be placed individually, creating an "X" arrangement with the bone having an L-shaped lower end being placed on top.
 The hand with a single arm bone attached to it is not used.
-Generally, bones on the skeleton's left side have a slightly more brownish color than the ones on its right.
-When the skeleton is complete, the extra unused bones will disappear.
+Generally, bones on the right side have a slightly more brownish color than the ones on the left.
+One placement sequence that works is:

 Remove the green crystal ball from the skeleton's mouth, move L2 and place it in the center of the circular wall design.
 After the movie is done playing, note the two Mayan figures now visible in the wall design.